 The number of hops in bottled/canned beer is usually 30% more than that in “bia hoi.”
 Its brewing time also takes longer; the primary fermentation lasts for about 5-7 days, and the secondary fermentation lasts for more than 6 days.
 After that, the beer is filtered, stabilized with carbon dioxide gas, and extracted.
 You would see more canned beer than bottled beer in Vietnam.
 The price is VND 15,000+ for a beer can and VND 20,000+ for a beer bottle.

 Almost every city/province in Vietnam has a beer that is named after the place

 Some of the familiar local brands of bottled/canned beer you may find in Vietnam are Saigon Red, Saigon Special, Hanoi Beer, 333, Huda, and Su Tu Trang (White Lion).
 Many people also prefer the taste of imported or international brands like Heineken, Tiger, Biere Larue, Budweiser, and Sapporo.

 Imported beers are also widely loved in Vietnam

 Some craft beer brands in Ho Chi Minh City like Platinum, Pasteur Street Brewing, East West Brewing, Winking Seal, Heart of Darkness, and Fuzzy Logic have become more familiar with Vietnamese consumers.
-These breweries have brought to the Vietnamese consumers a new taste of Indian and German beers and over 70 flavors of local fruits, cocoa beans, coffee beans, passion fruit, and durian.
+These breweries have brought Vietnamese consumers a new taste of Indian and German beers and over 70 flavors of local fruits, cocoa beans, coffee beans, passion fruit, and durian.